- About Us

 We have proactively implemented preparedness measures, such as working from home, and we remain in very close contact with all our partners to ensure that our clinical trial programmes operate as smoothly as possible.

-As at end FY19, we had $6.4m cash at bank.
+In early April, Kazia completed an institutional placement to raise approximately A$7.2 million (exclusive of costs) and will conduct a Share Purchase Plan (SPP) from April 20 to allow eligible existing holders the opportunity to acquire new shares at the same price.
+As at end FY19, the Company had $6.4m cash at bank.
+As such, Kazia is well funded to maintain momentum in its pipeline through the COVID-19 outbreak.
 We anticipate that Kazia may be eligible for some of the supportive measures that federal and state governments are putting in place for small businesses.